Lismore Surrounds

 Lismore Surrounds has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Lismore Surrounds' population is around 16,173 as of Aug 2025.
-This reflects an increase of 387 people since the 2021 Census, which reported a population of 15,786 people.
-The change is inferred from the estimated resident population of 16,091 from the ABS as of June 2024 and an additional 124 validated new addresses since the Census date.
-This level of population equates to a density ratio of 13.1 persons per square kilometer.
-Lismore Surrounds' growth rate of 2.5% since the 2021 census exceeded the SA3 area's growth rate of 0.2%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 55.6% of overall population gains during recent periods, driving primary growth for the area.
+Lismore Surrounds' population, as of November 2025, is approximately 16,188, reflecting a growth of 402 people since the 2021 Census.
+This increase represents a 2.5% rise from the previous population count of 15,786.
+The change is inferred from the estimated resident population of 16,091 as of June 2024 and an additional 130 validated new addresses since the Census date.
+The population density ratio is 13.1 persons per square kilometer.
+Lismore Surrounds' growth rate exceeded that of the SA3 area (0.5%) between 2021 and 2025, indicating a leadership role in regional growth.
+Overseas migration contributed approximately 55.6% of overall population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, an above median population growth is projected nationally for regional areas, with Lismore Surrounds expected to increase by 2,179 persons, reflecting a total increase of 13.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are applied.
+Growth rates by age group are projected for all areas between 2032 and 2041.
+Population projections indicate an above median growth for regional areas nationally, with Lismore Surrounds expected to increase by 2,179 persons to 2041, reflecting a total increase of 12.9% over the 17-year period.

 Frequently Asked Questions - Population